-Legal provisions to be made either by constitutional amendment or statutory acts include creation of a board of education of nine members elected at large by the qualified voters of the district in a non-partisan election for terms of six years, one from each of nine subdivisions of the district of approximately the same number of persons.
+Legal provisions to be made either by constitutional amendment or statutory acts include creation of a board of education of seven members elected at large for terms of six years, one from each of seven subdivisions of the district of approximately the same number of persons.
 The amendment or enabling legislation should prescribe how the subdivisions are to be formed and how they are to be redivided as population changes dictate.
-Provisions should be made for terms of members of the initial board as follows: three members to serve the full-six year term, three members to serve four-year terms, and three members to serve twoyear terms.
-Thereafter, the board members would be elected in regular school board elections as existing terms of members expire.
-Vacancies for any reason should be filled by appointment of the board until the next regular school board election at which time unexpired terms will be filled by the voters.
+Provisions should be made for the initial board to be elected as follows: three members to serve the full six-year term, two members to serve four-year terms, and two members to serve two-year terms.
+Thereafter, the board members would be elected as existing terms of members expire.
+Vacancies should be filled by appointment of the board until the next election at which time unexpired terms will be filled by the voters.